chifi49/vue-slideshow/README.md

                   borderColor:'#fff',//defaults to #fff
                   backgroundColor:'#000',//defaults to transparent
                   borderColor:'#fff', //defaults to #fff
-                  size: 12 //defaults to 12 only for 'bullets' mode },
+                  size: 12, //defaults to 12 only for 'bullets' mode position:{
+                      vertical:'bottom', //bottom or top
+                      horizontal:'center' //left, center, right
+                  }
+              },
               thumbs:{
                   visible:true,